sigv/IconPackSupporter/README.md

 1. Open the project directory in a terminal window and run `npm install git://github.com/Leonidas-from-XIV/node-xml2js.git` to install the latest development version of the xml2js node.js module (it is used to load/modify/store XML files which hold pretty much all of the configuration values)
 2. Run `./setup.js` and answer to the questions that pop up (on the first run you should also choose to change the core configuration)
 3. Open Eclipse (it comes with the Android Developer Tools Bundle) and import this project into your workspace (open `File > Import...`, then find and choose `Existing Android Code Into Workspace` and as the Root directory pick the place where you downloaded this project to)
-4. Continue with building and exporting the project as per the instructions below (if you ever want to modify anything like adding new icons, do the changes to the files, run `./setup.js` again and re-export; you can fix messed up appfilter component names by running `./setup.js icon names go here` which removes all the existing rules for those icons)
+4. Continue with building and exporting the project as per the instructions below (if you ever want to modify anything like adding new icons, do the changes to the files, run `./setup.js` again and re-export; see the section below with extensive usage info)

 ### Step 2b: No, I want to do everything by hand! ###